Financial Disclosure - Family Mediation

 As discussed in the intake meetings with each party, the Family Law Act requires that full and true financial disclosure is provided to the other party.
 A “Scott Schedule” or “Schedule A” containing a list of assets and liabilities is included at the end of the agreement.

-To save some time in the session, this can be prepared and brought to the mediation as an Word or Excel spreadsheet / list of all disclosed and agreed assets and liabilities (in either or joint names) as of the current date.
+To save some time in the session, this can be prepared and brought to the mediation as a list or Excel spreadsheet / list of all disclosed and agreed assets and liabilities (in either or joint names) as of the current date.
 You should also bring the supporting documents to confirm the values given.
 If you unaware of certain financial assets, you can request details from the other party.

 Some examples of the information you should bring to the session, and you may request from the other party: